Are You Prepared for a Severe Storm?

 If you are like many people, you probably do not know where to start in creating an emergency plan.
 Disasters happen to other people, you may think.
 For the most part, you might be right.
 Most people go about their lives without ever being affected by a natural disaster, but just like insurance and other steps we take to curb risk, it is critical to prepare for the worst and hope for the best.
 Luckily, several organizations have done a lot of the work in developing disaster preparedness plans.

 Ready.gov is the Department of Homeland Security’s portal for disaster plans.
-On this site, you can review guidelines and resources for many potential natural and man-made disasters.
-Almost every possible threat is covered from a flood to a nuclear attack.
-Information is provided about specific health risks and how to ensure safety.
+On this site, you can review guidelines and resources for many potential natural and human-made disasters.
+They cover almost every possible threat from a flood to a nuclear attack and provide information about specific health risks and safety.

 According to Ready.gov, your plan should answer four central questions: